As humans, we associate food with love and happiness. Who doesn’t smile after eating a donut or when someone brings them a box of chocolates?

 If you know your weight, stand on your scale with your pet and subtract your weight from the total.

 Weigh your pet inside their carrier, subtracting the weight of the empty carrier from the total.

 Teach your dog how to stand-stay at home and then practice this behavior on a pet scale.

 Teach your dog how to “touch” or target your hand and use this behavior as a way to guide them onto the scale and keep them still.

 Place a towel or non-skid mat on the scale, make sure it’s reset to “0,” and then have your pet step on.
-Often simply changing the surface of the scale helps pets feel like they have better footing, encouraging staying on longer.
+Often, simply changing the surface of the scale helps pets feel like they have better footing, encouraging them to stay on longer.

 4. Monitor Your Dog’s Treat Intake

 Do you give your dog any treats?
 Our pets care most about getting the treat and positive feedback from you — they don’t necessarily care how big the treat is.
 Many dog training treats are made for medium to large-sized dogs, and a small dog can consume lots of calories quickly while chowing those down.
 Consider breaking those treats in half or smaller, or switch to low-calorie treats.

 For example, you can cut Zuke's Mini Treats in half (as seen in the photo below), or even into quarters.
 This is perfect for when you need to use a lot of treats, such as training classes.
 One of the easiest ways to cut treat calories is to use a portion of your pet’s regular food as their treats.

 If you feed your dog wet food, simply take a portion of their daily amount and use a squeezable food tube to make it easy to use as a treat without getting your fingers messy.
 Save the higher-value (and higher-calorie) treats for when you’re training around distractions!
 Check out "What Kind of Treats Should You Use for to Train Your Dog" for more tips on when to use high-value treats.